 We recommend taking the following steps after a construction site accident:

 - After the injury has been treated, and you have been examined for other damages, you should file a report with your employer if you are physically able to do so.
 You need to provide as much detail as possible about the accident including when, where, and how it happened.
 Anything you can remember about the accident needs to be documented in order to minimize the length and cost of litigation.
 Writing a thorough incident report can be your most valuable ally for ensuring your protection.

 - If possible, you should also take several photographs as soon as you can return to the site.
 Documenting the sites and conditions under which the accident occurred can play a crucial role in determining whether an accident was due to negligence or another factor.
 If there is a legal dispute or a disagreement with the insurance company, photographs can play an essential role in supporting your argument.

-- Consult with a reputable personal injury attorney.
-If you are injured in a work-related incident, it is crucial that you follow the specific legal procedures to make sure you receive all the benefits you are legally entitled to.
-Consulting with a personal injury lawyer that specializes in construction accidents is an excellent decision.
-We worked with clients to fill out forms, collect information and evidence, and meet other legal requirements.
+- Consult with a reputable NYC construction accident attorney.
+If you are injured in a construction accident, it is crucial that you follow the specific legal procedures to make sure you receive all the benefits you are legally entitled to.
+Consulting with a lawyer with extensive experience in construction accidents is an excellent decision.
+We work with clients to fill out forms, collect information and evidence, and meet other legal requirements.